qball1809/App-Store/Known-Issues.md

 ## UI
 * In V3.0.0, the UI is sadly not optimal when using a mobile device

+## Shield
+Since neither of the developers owns a Shield, and it seems like it behaves differently than other platforms, we sadly can't support that platform.

 ***

 [[Home|Home]] | [[Back|WT-Manual]] | [[Next|FAQ]]